samuelfneumann/Construct/README.md

 [i.j]` for each positional argument `j`.
 The positional arguments have to be enumerated starting from 0 and have an increment of 1.
-The benefit of this second approach is it allows the positional arguments themselves to be complicated objects which are themselves conobjected by a portion of the configuration file.
+The benefit of this second approach is it allows the positional arguments themselves to be complicated objects which are themselves constructed by a portion of the configuration file.
 For example, the top-level object at position `[0]` could be a `torch.nn.Sequential`, and one of its children could also be a `torch.nn.Sequential`.
-This functionality is not available with the first positional argument method, which allows only simple objects to be conobjected as positional arguments.
+This functionality is not available with the first positional argument method, which allows only simple objects to be constructed as positional arguments.

 The two different methods of using positional arguments are mutually exclusive.
 You cannot use both.